End-to-End testing

 NOTE

-and is optimized for build time and caching.
-It is not meant fordocker run
+Theteststage (A) runs end-to-end tests ondocker buildand is optimized for build time and caching.
+It is not meant fordocker run.Use the

 Usage A — test